IrisChase/IVD/README.md

 One place where traditional toolkits beat HTML/CSS I think unequivically, is in their layout system.
 Floats...
 Are unnecessarily complicated to reason about.

 IVD follows a typical nested layout system.
-Built in layouts include hbox and vbox, for horizontal and vertical rows respectively, and the stack layout which covers layering elements.
+Built in layouts include hbox and vbox, for horizontal and vertical rows respectively, and the stack layout for layering.

-    layout example
+    #window
+    {
+        position-within: Environment; //Give us a window
+        layout: hbox;
+    }

+    #
+    {
+        position-within: window;
+        text: "Aye";
+    }

+    #
+    {
+        position-within: window;
+        text: "Bye";
+    }

+    #
+    {
+        position-within: window;
+        text: "Cye";
+    }

+Which would produce a layout as such (please excuse the crudity of this model, I didn't have time to build it to scale or paint it):

+    [AyeByeCye]

 That's great, but then the order is almost arbitrary (It's actually based on the order of element declaration but bear with me).
 To reserve specific "slots", we have a feature called "named-cells":

-    same example but named cells

-And layouts are totally extensible.
-I feel like these three cover 95% of use cases, but anything more complex can be handled by a custom layout material.
+    #window
+    {
+        position-within: Environment; //Give us a window
+        layout: hbox;

+        named-cells: first, middle, last;
+    }

+    #
+    {
+        position-within: window.last;
+        text: "Cye";
+    }

+    #
+    {
+        position-within: window.first;
+        text: "Aye";
+    }

+    #
+    {
+        position-within: window.middle;
+        text: "Bye";
+    }

+Producing the same output:

+    [AyeByeCye]

+The built-in layouts should cover 95% of use cases simply enough.
+But for special cases you can define your own.

 ## Models

-A model defines a hierarchy, but elements bound to specific model items don't have to respect it too much.
+A model may define a hierarchy, but elements bound to specific model items don't necessarily have to reflect it directly, and are free to position select leaf items in a root element or separate window, if need be.

 The IVD philosophy is that a model shouldn't *ridgedly* define how the presentation should look.
 Contrast with HTML where absolutely everything is a part of the DOM in a very specific order and hierarchy, even unrelated models must be encoded in an arbitrary order.